airmelt/LeetCode/#227 Basic Calculator II 基本计算器 II.md

+# 227 Basic Calculator II 基本计算器 II

 __Description__:
 Implement a basic calculator to evaluate a simple expression string.

-The expression string contains only non-negative integers, +, -, *, / operators and empty spaces .
+The expression string contains only non-negative integers, +, -, \*, / operators and empty spaces .
 The integer division should truncate toward zero.

 __Example:__

 Example 1:

-Input: "3+2*2"
+Input: "3+2\*2"
 Output: 7

 Example 2: